kumina/vagrant-buckler/README.md

 * Build and start the ELK environment.
 * Generate and import access logs.
-* Build and start Kibanana (in the background).
+* Build and start Buckler (in the background).

 You now have a working test environment.
-Credentials for kibanana can be found in the configuration file.
+Credentials for buckler can be found in the configuration file.

-    kibanana_config.py
+    buckler_config.py

 To list all rake tasks for managing your environment execute rake without additional options.